 Because of blockchain, funds can be transferred without bank accounts.
 This speeds aid delivery.
 This includes the United Nation’s World Food Bank trial program.
 Syrian refugees received cryptocurrency vouchers to use at specified markets to purchase food.
 Over 10,000 refugees benefited from the distributed currency.

-Everywhere, people are demanding more transparency.
-They want distributed access to transactions and information.
+Everywhere, there is a higher demand for transparent transactions.
+People want distributed access to transactions and information.
 Blockchain technology is thus poised to take over the world.
 Everyone wants to increase trust and transparency in value exchanges of all shapes and sizes.
 And, blockchain technology has the answer.